eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/installation-and-configuration/file-based-configuration/index.md

     ```

 You can now edit your config file and add credentials and URL parameter for your Corporate Memory deployment.
-You either search the config manually in your home directory or you can use the `config edit` command, which opens the config file in your default text editor (specified with the [`EDITOR` variable](https://wiki.archlinux.org/title/environment_variables#Default_programs)).
+You either search the config manually in your home directory or you can use the `config edit` command, which opens the config file in your default text editor (specified by the [`EDITOR` variable](https://wiki.archlinux.org/title/environment_variables#Default_programs)).

 ``` shell-session
 $ cmemc config edit